imrulo/lat.eth/README.md

 - **Verifiable Participation**: Blockchain-based proof of cultural participation

 ## Contact & Support
-For questions about this **cultural defense initiative**, contact the Livadance DOO team or refer to the detailed documentation in the `/docs` folder.
+For questions about this **cultural defense initiative**, contact imrulo.eth (Rulán Ferrales) or refer to the detailed documentation in the `/docs` folder.

 ---
 **Cultural Mission: Defending Spanish Language and Latino Identity Through Blockchain Technology**